Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: RESULTS

-As for the octahedron, the B-O bond length is elongated significantly along the $<001>$ direction but shortened along the $<100>$ direction (see Fig.~\ref{fig:3}(b) and \ref{fig:6}(b)), yielding a large octahedral distortion parameter of 1.068 at 500 K. Below $T_{S}$, one O-B-O angle (96.34$^{\rm o}$ at 773 K) in the octahedron splits into two ones (96.35$^{\rm o}$ and 96.01$^{\rm o}$ at 500 K), whereas another O-B-O angle (83.66$^{\rm o}$ at 773 K) changes into 83.65$^{\rm o}$ and 83.99$^{\rm o}$ at 500 K (see Fig. \ref{fig:Angles}(b).
-The elongated tetrahedra and octahedra along the $c$ axis lead to the cubic-tetragonal structural transition with elongated lattice constant $c=c_{T}$ and shortened lattice constant $a=\surd2 a_{T}$, i.e., $c > a$.
-The bond lengths, angles and the polyhedral distortion parameters at 773 and 500 K are also added in Table I and II, respectively.
+For the octahedron, the B-O bond length is elongated significantly along the $<001>$ direction but shortened along the $<100>$ direction (see Fig.~\ref{fig:3}(b) and \ref{fig:6}(b)), yielding a large D$_{\rm O}$ of 1.068 at 500 K. Below $T_{S}$, one O-B-O angle (96.34$^{\rm o}$ at 773 K) in the octahedron splits into two (96.35$^{\rm o}$ and 96.01$^{\rm o}$ at 500 K), whereas another O-B-O angle (83.66$^{\rm o}$ at 773 K) changes to 83.65$^{\rm o}$ and 83.99$^{\rm o}$ at 500 K (see Fig. \ref{fig:7}(b)).
+The elongated tetrahedron and octahedron along the $c$ axis lead to the cubic-tetragonal structural transition with elongated lattice constant $c=c_{T}$ and shortened lattice constant $a=\surd2 a_{T}$ with $c > a$.
+The bond lengths, angles and the polyhedral distortion parameters at 773 and 500 K are also displayed in Table~\ref{crystal_1}, and~\ref{crystal_2}, respectively.
 Our results reveal a correlation between the cubic-tetragonal structural transition and the elongations of both tetrahedra and octahedra.